alb-car/dh-posts-resources/nifi-beginner-guide/nifi-beginner-guide.md

 Drag the <img width="25" src="https://github.com/alb-car/dh-posts-resources/blob/master/nifi-beginner-guide/images/ui_proc.png"> icon into the square-patterned area to trigger the *Add Processor* prompt.

-Since we already know the name of the processor, we can type it to filter it.
+Since we already know the name of the processor, we can type it as filter.

-When you’re looking for a certain feature, but do not know the type’s name, you can try filtering by *tag*, like “*json*” or “*database*”.
+When you’re looking for a certain feature, but do not know the type’s name, you can try filtering by tag, like “*json*” or “*database*”.

 The tag system is, unfortunately, not completely functional: **don’t type more than 1 tag**, or it may not list processors even if they do contain all the tags you listed, just because it expected them in a different order.